~yosh@unix.dog

 I obviously can’t be a house for every single problem one might encounter when using this program, but I can at least share my own problems and workarounds in the hope anyone else finds it useful

-this blog post will assume at least basic familiarity with the Linux command line and Void Linux
+this article will assume at least basic familiarity with the Linux command line and Void Linux

 before doing anything

-if you are on xorg, install the xauth package and run xauth +local:.
-If you don't, Quartus will not run in the chroot. you must do this every time you restart your X server and want to run Quartus
+if you are on xorg, install the xhost package and run xhost +local:.
+If you don’t, Quartus will not run in the chroot. you must do this every time you restart your X server and want to run Quartus

 if you are on Wayland, make sure you have Xwayland.
-You don't need to do any special xauth stuff, so don't worry about that
+You don’t need to do any special xhost stuff, so don’t worry about that

 making a chroot